 These are probably the shortest, and least expensive true tenkara rods you’ve never heard of.
 The Tenkara Gen are produced by Shimotsuke, a Japanese rod company that makes several different styles of fishing rods.
 They’re a little bit harder to get a hold of, but those that have, claim them to be really fun rods to fish.
 There are two models that meet the criteria of this post.
 A 7.9 foot (240cm) model and a 8.9 foot (270cm) model.
 Prices seem to vary depending on where you shop.
 I’ve seen them sharply priced on eBay, as well as offered in our friend Keiichi’s Tenkara-ya store.
 That said, high overseas shipping costs can eat into some of the value proposition.

 The second rod Tanuki offers is simply called the 275.
 At slightly over 9 feet, I thought this rod was still worth mentioning as once in hand it will certainly fish shorter.
-It appears the standard model of this rod is currently sold out, but a red camo variant is still available as of this writing.
+It appears the standard model of this rod is currently sold out, but a red camo variant seems to come in and out of stock periodically.
 This rod has actually taken on many different colors over the years, so if you’re looking for an aftermarket or used model, don’t be surprised if it doesn’t look exactly the same as the ones in the links.

 Tenkara Adventure Outfitters

 TAO’s entry into the small rod category is the U.N.C., which is an abbreviation for unnamed creek.
 For TAO (or formerly Badger) rod enthusiasts, this model is a bit of a cult favorite.
 Heck, bucking the small stream trend, a Brazilian angler even uses this model for peacock bass and baby tarpon!
 The U.N.C. is an 8.5 feet (260cm) fixed length model, with an attractive matte olive green paint job.
 It’s also one of the more affordable models on this list, with an MSRP of $99.